TomerFi/lets-go-go/README.md

   - [Complex Context Usage][8]
 - Mix
   - [Two Goroutines playing ping pong with a bidirectional Channel and manged by a Context][9]
-  - [Two Goroutines playing ping pong with a two one-sided Channels and manged by a Context][10]
+  - [Two Goroutines playing ping pong with two one-sided Channels and manged by a Context][10]
 - Various
   - [A partial implantation of Java's AtomicInteger in Go][11]
   - [A demo for using the AtomicInteger][12]
   - [Updating the AtomicInteger concurrently with two Goroutines][13]

+## TODO

+- Add playgrounds for stuff like types, interfaces, generics, readers, tree, errors, arrays, slices, and maps.
+- Add a _Links_ section with useful links for _Go_ development.

 <!-- REFS -->
 [0]: https://github.com/TomerFi/lets-go-go/tree/main/greets